Matheus-Assumpcao/Matheus-Assumpcao/README.md

 ##

 Software Engineer with a focus on Full Stack development, currently pursuing an MBA in Software Engineering at FIAP.
-Specialized in JavaScript/TypeScript (Node.js, NestJS, React) with proven experience in architectural evolution and system modernization.
+Specialized in JavaScript/TypeScript (Node.js, NestJS, React, Angular) with proven experience in architectural evolution and system modernization.
 Expert in designing AI-powered solutions using Meta’s API and managing cloud infrastructure via Azure DevOps and GitHub.
 Dedicated to Clean Code, SOLID principles, and scalable data modeling with PostgreSQL and SQL Server.

 ##

 ### Core Technologies
-TypeScript • Node.js • NestJS • React • PostgreSQL • MongoDB • SQL
+TypeScript • Node.js • NestJS • React • Angular • PostgreSQL • MongoDB • SQL

 ### Additional Experience
 Python (RPA) • PHP • Kotlin